 While reading in D&C 132:19, I read “if a man marry a wife by my word, which is my law, and by the new and everlasting covenant, and it is sealed unto them by the Holy Spirit of promise, by him who is anointed, unto whom I have appointed this power and the keys of this priesthood;” (So if a man and a wife are married in the temple by one who holds the sealing power of the priesthood) “and it shall be said unto them—” (then it lists all the blessings that couple will receive:) “Ye shall come forth in the first resurrection; and if it be after the first resurrection, in the next resurrection; and shall inherit thrones, kingdoms, principalities, and powers, dominions, all heights and depths— (It keeps going and then explains what it means to obtain our exaltation and glory:) “they shall pass by the angels, and the gods, which are set there, to their exaltation and glory in all things, as hath been sealed upon their heads, which glory shall be a fullness and a continuation of the seeds forever and ever.”

 The glory which we shall receive when we obtain celestial glory is to have children (seeds) forever and ever.
 I began to realize that having a big family after this life was one of God’s sweetest blessings waiting for us.
 God has said, “This is my work and my glory to bring to pass the immortality and eternal life of man” (Moses 1:39).
 What is the work and glory of heaven?
 Taking care of children.
 A big part of wanting to go to the Celestial Kingdom is to have the life that God has.
 And His life is about His family, His children, His lots of children and helping them all reach their potential.
-And for me, the message was this: learning how to be a mother to lots of children now will help me be better prepared to be a mother of a gargantuan heavenly family after this life.
+So in reality, by desiring a Celestial inheritance, we are also desiring to have a big, giant, endless family.
+And our children will be our source of joy and fulfilment, just as we are His.
+And for me, the message was this: the desire for many children should grow within me and be nurtured, for it is a celestial desire.
+And learning how to be a mother to lots of children now will help me be better prepared to be a mother of a gargantuan heavenly family after this life.